 7. How to Store Fountain Pens

 The best way to store a fountain pen is horizontally in a nice pen case.
 Storing a fountain pen this way helps to prevent its ink from leaking into the cap while at the same time keeping it wet enough to write with straight away.
-The other advantage of using a pen case is that fountain pens tend to be more expensive than ballpoints or gel pens so it is a great way of keeping them safe.
+The other advantage of using a pen case is that fountain pens tend to be more expensive than ballpoint or gel pens, so it is a great way of keeping them safe.

 8. How to Store Highlighter Pens